-Examining LGBTQ+ State Supreme Court Justices 80 States That Have Never Had an LGBTQ+ State Supreme Court Justice 17
+Introduction 03 Examining LGBTQ+ State Supreme Court Justices 08 History 04 States That Have Never Had an LGBTQ+ State Supreme Court Justice 17 By the Numbers 06

 Building a Diverse Judiciary for All.

 Welcome to The Faces of Justice report, a series that will explore the professional and personal diversity of our state courts by uplifting state court judges of various personal and professional backgrounds.
 Each report belongs to the Faces of Justice series, but is meant to serve as a standalone report that will examine the representation of the community it features.
 We hope these reports will be used as tools to advocate for greater diversity and representation on our state supreme courts.